 Greenwood Farm Historic Site 1839

-In 1844, the Hough family resided at Greenwood, where they grew wheat and potatoes.
-James, an agricultural labourer, and Elizabeth had arrived on the Parkfield in 1841 with their son Joseph.
-The Houghs were strong supporters of the church and conducted Australind’s first Congregational.
+In 1844, the Hough family lived as tenants at what became known as Greenwood, where they grew wheat and potatoes.
+James, an agricultural labourer, and Elizabeth arrived on the Parkfield in 1841 with their son, Joseph.

-Later owners, the Gibbs family, operated it as a dairy with an old homestead surrounded by Cape Lilac trees.
+Later, its owners, the Gibbs family, operated it as a dairy, piggery, and poultry farm with an old homestead surrounded by Cape Lilac trees.

-The farm was finally developed by the Vukelic family and created as Clifton Park and the Clifton Community Reserve.
+In the 1970s, the land was subdivided into the present-day Clifton Park and the Clifton Community Reserve.

 Image Gallery